acken/outbox-workshop/README.md

 ## Prerequisites

-For working with this code you need node an npm installed.
+For working with this code you need node and npm installed.
 Below are instructions for getting this application up and running on your machine.

 Install git: https://confluence.atlassian.com/bitbucket/set-up-git-744723531.html